Near Erwin in Harnett County, North Carolina — The American South (South Atlantic)

 Erected 1996 by NC Division of Archives and History.
 (Marker Number H-42.)

 Location.
 35° 18.743′ N, 78° 41.47′ W. Marker is near Erwin, North Carolina, in Harnett County.
 Marker is on South 13th Street (State Highway 217) one mile south of Erwin City Street (State Highway 82), on the right when traveling south.
+NC Hwy 217 bridge over Cape Fear River at Erwin.
 Touch for map.
-NC Hwy 217 bridge over Cape Fear River at Erwin.
 Marker is at or near this postal address: 2130 North Carolina 217, Erwin NC 28339, United States of America.
+Touch for directions.

 More about this marker.
 Marker is located on northeast side of bridge.